- Followed the Python SDK Setup guide for installation and initialization.

 Checking Task Status and Results (Polling)

-method returns a dictionary containing the task’s current status
+get_task_status method returns a dictionary containing the task’s current status, result (if completed), and error (if failed), or None on error.

 Handling Results via Webhooks (Recommended)